An Introduction to Disaster Management Concept and Meaning

 These include storms, cyclones, floods etc

 chemicals are accidents waiting to happen.
-Chemicals can be
+Chemicals can be corrosive, toxic,

 Industrial/ Technological hazards

-loss of livelihoods and services, social and economic
+impacts, property damage, loss of livelihoods and services, social and economic

 Definition and concept.

 programmes and measureswhich can be taken up before, during and after a

-disaster with the purpose of avoiding, reducing the impact or
+disaster with the purpose of avoiding, reducing the impact or recovering from

-management" can be defined as the range of activities designed to maintain
+defined as the range of activities designed to maintain control over disaster

-various responsibilities to deal with all humanitarian aspects of emergencies.
+responsibilities to deal with all humanitarian aspects of emergencies.
 This may

 include preparedness before disaster, response and recovery i.e. rebuilding and

 supporting society.
-The purpose of this is to lessen the impact of
+The purpose of this is to lessen the impact of disasters.

 The various aspects of disaster management: